grafana/k6-docs/docs/sources/k6/next/javascript-api/k6-browser/metricmessage.md

 # MetricMessage

+A `MetricMessage` object allows tagging of metrics that are measured and emitted for the page.

-`MetricMessage` objects are dispatched by page via registering a handler with [page.on('metric')](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/page/on).
-For each metric that it measured and emitted for the page, k6 browser delivers it to the registered handlers.
+`MetricMessage` objects are dispatched by the page when a handler is registered with [page.on('metric')](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/page/on).
+For each metric that is measured and emitted for the page, the k6 browser delivers a `MetricMessage` object to the registered handlers, allowing them to pattern match and tag metrics.

 ## tag